pdimens/harpy/getting_started/resources/development.md

 ```bash from within the harpy/ folder
 pixi run harpy impute...
 ```
+>>>

 ## Harpy's components
 ### source code
 Harpy runs in two stages:
+>>> Parse command line
-1. it recieves command line inputs and parses them
+It recieves command line inputs and parses them
+>>> Configure and run workflow
-2. uses the parsed command line inputs to run a specific Snakemake workflow
+The parsed inputs configure workflows and output directories, then execute a Snakemake workflow
+>>>

 To accomplish this, Harpy is written as a Python program, using [rich-click](https://github.com/ewels/rich-click) for the aesthetically pleasing interface.
-Since Harpy also relies on Snakemake snakefiles for each module, bash scripts, python scripts, and rmarkdown files, not all of it can be installed as a pure python program using `setuptools`.
+Since Harpy also relies on Snakemake snakefiles for each module, bash scripts, python scripts, and ipynb files, not all of it can be installed as a pure python program using `setuptools`.
 The build process installs part of Harpy as a pure-python command line program, but all the extra files Harpy needs to run need to be installed separately.
-All of this is handled by `resources/buildlocal.sh`.
+All of this is handled by `pixi`.
 It's a little circuitous, but it's how we can keep the source code modular, installable, and have the flexibility of using non-python code.